bitmax-exchange/bitmax-pro-api/source/includes/_rest_prv_order_hist_curr.md

 }
 ```

-This API returns all current history orders for the account specified. //TODO: not all history, specify order range later.
+This API returns all current history orders for the account specified.
+If you need earlier data, please refer to #list-history-orders.

 #### HTTP Request